rajeshvkothari/oom/GIN_README_2508.md

 	Note1: {IP_of_server}
       - To deploy sdwan, firewall then use public IP of 'Demo server'(created in 'Pre Deployment Steps')
-      - To deploy firewall, sdwan & oran models then use public IP bonap_server(created in Oran Servers of 'Pre Deployment Steps')
+      - To deploy firewall, sdwan & oran models then use public IP bonap_server(created in oran Servers of 'Pre Deployment Steps')

     Note2: {IP_OF_DMaap_Server}
       - Use public IP of 'DMaaP Server' (created in 'Pre Deployment Steps')